ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 Testing issues
 --------------------------------------

-- When testing the front-end MG noticed that on the simulation detail page the list of jobs is not being displayed at all.
+**When testing the front-end MG noticed that on the simulation detail page the list of jobs is not being displayed at all.**

--- Deployment impact: blocker
+- Deployment impact: blocker

--- Action: MG will debug front-end to verify that the web-service is returning page setup data correctly.
+- Action: MG will debug front-end to verify that the web-service is returning page setup data correctly.
 If the web-service response is OK then MG will debug javascript to see if a web-service parsing issue is causing the issue.

 Some job related web-socket events are not being pushed to the browser.  unicode decoding issues are being logged on the web-server and this appears to be causing the event push to be aborted.